Create an Automated Personalization (AP) activity in Adobe Target using the Visual Experience Composer (VEC).

 (Conditional) Click Exclusion Groups to choose any combinations of elements that you want to exclude from the activity.

 Although you can create up to 30,000 experiences in an AP test, the algorithm performs its best when fewer than 10,000 distinct experiences are used.
 This same limit is applied even when the activity has enabled the Dissalow Duplicates option.

 If you do not currently have any exclusion groups included in your activity, click Create Exclusion Group.
 You can filter to create a list that shows only the combinations you want to exclude.
 Name your exclusion group and click Save.

 To edit an existing exclusion group, hover over the group you want to edit, then click the pencil icon.

 Click Done when you have finished setting up the content of your activity.

-The Targeting step will look familiar if you have used other Target activity types.
-Here you can select an audience and specify the percentage of visitors who will see the control experience by clicking the Custom Allocation drop-down list, then click Next.
+The Targeting step looks familiar if you have used other Target activity types.
+Here you can select an audience and specify the percentage of visitors who see the control experience by clicking the Custom Allocation drop-down list, then click Next.

 The Custom Allocation drop-down list lets you choose from the following options:

 (Conditional) From the Control drop-down list, select a specific experience to be used as control or select Random Experience.